 Dopamine is ultimately a hormone that encourages growth and development, and a desire for survival and procreation.
-It’s a vital chemical our bodies produce to encourage life-sustaining behaviors.
+It’s a vital chemical our bodies produce to encourage life-sustaining behaviours.

 Without dopamine, we wouldn’t get anything done, as dopamine directly affects our ability to focus, and our motivation to complete tasks.

 Reduced dopamine production is a feature of Parkinson’s Disease and can be treated using a synthetic dopamine-like drug.
 An excess of dopamine production can result in the brain signalling unnecessary movement, causing repetitive tics.